C-Undritz/Boardgame-Bazaar/README.md

 > # **SKELETON**

 # Wireframes
-There are some notable design changes against the original plan for the project and therefore the wireframes.
-These are detailed below and the wireframes updated during the project to reflect the design changes and for the implementation of new features are linked below.
+There are some notable design changes against the original plan for the project.
+Therefore the wireframes were updated during the project development to help guide the implementation of these.
+The final wireframes are linked below.

 [wireframes_v1.0](assets/readme/boardgame-bazaar_desktop-wireframes_v1.0.pdf)

+The archived wireframes created at the start of the project can be accessed [here](assets/readme/boardgame-bazaar_desktop-wireframes_v0.1.pdf)

-## Noted Design Changes
+# Noted Design Changes
 ### Removed
 * Selling 2nd hand games to the store to obtain store credit was not implemented due to time constraints and complexity of the full implementation of this

-### Additional features
+# Additional features
-* More attractive landing/home page
 * More intuitive account and admin page presentation and navigation
-* Mailing list function
 * Admin functions on product detail page
 * flash across product images (The tags across images stating 'new release', 'pre-order' and 'on sale')

-The archived wireframes created at the start of the project can be accessed [here](assets/readme/boardgame-bazaar_desktop-wireframes_v0.1.pdf)
+* More attractive landing/home page
+* Mailing list function

 <div align="right"><a href="#top">Contents Table</a></div>